Dobiasd/enterprython/README.md

 ```

 The value injection provides type-checking and enforces injection of any attribute without defaults.

-To skip injecting an attribute, you can use the attrs/dataclass field decorator to opt-out:
+To skip injecting an attribute, you can:
+1. Use the attribute default value.
+2. Use the attrs/dataclass `field` decorator providing `init=False` and `default=...`  to opt-out from injection.
+Using this, the attribute will not get injected (even if a matching entry exists in the value store)

 ```python
 @component()